Install the sync app per machine

 - All Windows versions supported by the sync app.
 Learn more

-- Sync app build 19.174.0902.0013 or later.
+- Sync app builds 19.174.0902.0013 or later.
 For info about which sync app build is available in each ring, see New OneDrive sync app release notes.

-- To apply sync app updates, computers in your organization must be able to reach the following: "oneclient.sfx.ms" and "g.live.com."
+- To apply sync app updates, computers in your organization must allow the following URLs: "oneclient.sfx.ms" and "g.live.com."
 Make sure you don't block these URLs.
 They are also used to enable and disable features and apply bug fixes.
-More info about the URLs and IP address ranges used in Office 365.
+More info about the URLs and IP address ranges used in Microsoft 365.

 - Download OneDriveSetup.exe.

-- Run “OneDriveSetup.exe /allusers” from a command prompt window (will result in a UAC prompt) or by using SCCM.
-This will install the sync app under the “Program Files (x86)\Microsoft OneDrive” directory.
+- Run "OneDriveSetup.exe /allusers" from a command prompt window (will result in a UAC prompt) or by using Microsoft Endpoint Configuration Manager.
+This will install the sync app under the "Program Files (x86)\Microsoft OneDrive" directory.
 When setup completes, OneDrive will start.
 If accounts were added on the computer, they'll be migrated automatically.

 Do I need to move to the per-machine sync app?
-The per-machine sync app is helpful especially for multi-user computers and when you don’t want exe files running from the user profile.
-Over time, we will recommend that more and more customers switch to per-machine installation.
+The per-machine sync app is helpful especially for multi-user computers and when you don't want exe files running from the user profile.
+Gradually, it is recommended that more and more customers switch to per-machine installation.

 With per-machine installation, will a single OneDrive.exe process be shared by all users on the computer?
 No, although a single version of OneDrive.exe is installed, a new process is created for every OneDrive account syncing on the computer.

 Will the same update rings apply to per-machine?
-If you selected the Insiders ring (via the Windows Insider program or Office Insider programs) or are in the default Production ring, you will continue to be in the same ring as before.
+If you selected the Insiders ring (via the Windows Insider program or Office Insider programs) or are in the default Production ring, you are in the same ring as before.

-In the past you may have used a user group policy (under HKCU) to select the Enterprise ring (Receive OneDrive sync app updates on the Enterprise ring).
-This group policy will not work with the per-machine install.
+In the past, you may have used a user group policy (under HKCU) to select the Deferred ring (Receive OneDrive sync app updates on the Deferred ring).
+This group policy won't work with the per-machine install.
 To select the ring, use the computer group policy (under HKLM) instead (Set the sync app update ring).